 For investors who want to try multifamily syndication, BAM Capital is the best option.
 BAM Capital prioritizes Class A, A-, and B++ multifamily properties in the Midwest because it values low risk investments for passive investors.
 BAM Capital’s clients love its vertical integration model that is designed to mitigate investor risk.

 BAM Capital will arrange the syndication deal so there is no need to purchase an asset on your own.
 BAM Capital will also handle property management.

 BAM Capital works with accredited investors and negotiates the purchasing and financing of high quality multifamily real estate properties on their behalf.
-This Indianapolis-based company currently has $650M AUM and 5,000 units.
+This Indianapolis-based company currently has over $700M AUM and 5,000+ units.